 - ACLS Certification Course, Simulation Lab (Chief resident)

 - Sick or Not Sick?
 Moderate Fidelity Simulation (Stefanie Ellison, M.D., Associate Dean of Learning Initiatives UMKC School of Medicine)

 - Approach to Abdominal Pain Group Case-Based Discussion (Chief Resident)

 - Approach to Pulmonary Emergencies Group Case-Based Discussion (Chief Resident)

 - Approach to Chest Pain Group Case-Based Discussion (Chief Resident)

-- High-yield review of common emergency problems and procedures (Melanie Camejo, M.D., Associate Clerkship Director)
+- High-yield review of common emergency problems and procedures (Melanie Camejo, M.D., Clerkship Director)

-- Approach to Neurologic Emergencies High Fidelity Simulation (Emily Hillman, M.D., Clerkship Director and Assistant Program Director).
+- Approach to Neurologic Emergencies High Fidelity Simulation (Emily Hillman, M.D., Assistant Program Director).